Skip to main content

 Step 4: Parameterize the Launch File

 The existing tb_demo_world.launch.py hardcodes the world file.
-We add two new launch arguments to make it configurable:
+We add two new launch arguments to make it configurable without breaking existing behavior:

 from launch.substitutions import LaunchConfiguration, PathJoinSubstitution